 Fifth Priority will be given to any applicant who is either a child of an employee of the board of the school or a child of a member of the board of the school.

 Sixth Priority will be given to all other applicants.

 If there are more applicants in the second, third, fourth, fifth or sixth priority groups than there are places available, Selection within the priority group will be by ballot conducted in accordance with instructions by the Secretary under Schedule 20 (3) of the Education and Training Act 2020.
-Parents will be informed of the date of any ballot by notice in a daily or community newspaper circulating in the area served by the school.

 Applicants seeking second or third priority status may be required to give proof of a sibling relationship.

 Click here for a full description of the home zone boundaries.

 The address given at the time of application for enrolment must be the student’s usual place of residence when the school is open for instruction.
 The student must reside at this address with a parent or legal guardian who either owns, rents or leases the property.